ldn-softdev/jsl/README.md

 a resulting number of mapped values (plus ignored columns) still should match the number of columns in the updated table*

-Opotion `-i` has a similar counterpart `-I` letting listing multiple db table columns (though in this case, the order of listed parameters is irrelevant)
+Option `-i` has a similar counterpart `-I` letting listing multiple db table columns

 ##### 3. table auto-generation (`-a` explained)